rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ## Programming as empirical process

 This section can be treated as a side note.
-Considering programming as empirical process is such an opportunity to think a little more about the programming process itself.
+Considering programming as empirical process provides an opportunity to think a little more about the programming process itself.
+An opportunity I simply can's miss.
 Let's put our empirical hats on and let's discuss what code is bad and what code is good "empirically":

 ### Experimental process and high extraneous loads